Vault search FAQ

 Add the following operator to your search terms: -(label:^deleted AND label:drafts)

 Yes.
-When performing a search within a matter, select Organization, and then select the organizational unit you want to search.
-Accounts cannot be included in an organizational unit-based search, but you can still (optionally) specify a date range and search terms.
+When you search, select Organizational Unit, and then select the organizational unit you want to search.
+You can't select the top organizational unit and you can't add individual user accounts to an organizational unit-based search.
+You can also specify a date range and search terms.

 Google Drive search